Mr. Potter: Casting

 Lionel Barrymore was cast as Mr. Potter.
 Dan Duryea and Charles Bickford were also considered for the role.
 Although Barrymore won an Academy Award for Best Actor in A Free Soul in 1931, in the 1940s he was best known as the voice of Ebenezer Scrooge in the CBS radio dramatizations of A Christmas Carol.
 At the time of filming, Barrymore had become a wheelchair-user due to a hip injury and severe arthritis.
-Consequently, he played Potter as confined to a wheelchair due to polio; his wheelchair is pushed in all scenes by a wordless assistant played by Frank Hagney.
+Consequently, he played Potter as a wheelchair user due to polio; his wheelchair is pushed in all scenes by a wordless assistant played by Frank Hagney.

 Story line

 Within the events of the film's storyline, Mr. Potter serves as the film's antagonist.
 Elderly, disabled, and miserly, Potter owns most of the businesses in the fictitious town of Bedford Falls, including the bank.
 One business that he does not completely own is the Bailey Brothers Building & Loan, though he holds a minority stake giving him a seat on the company's board of directors.
-The Building & Loan is a constant source of aggravation for him, not only because of its perpetual failure to earn a profit, but also because the Building & Loan causes him to lose renters for what George Bailey calls "slums," as the mortgages it provides enable the renters to buy their own homes, many of which are in a subdivision called "Bailey Park".
+The Building & Loan is a constant source of aggravation for him, not only because of its perpetual failure to earn a profit, but also because the Building & Loan causes him to lose renters for what George Bailey calls "slums", as the mortgages it provides enable the renters to buy their own homes, many of which are in a subdivision called "Bailey Park".
 Over the course of the film, Potter makes several failed attempts to have the Building & Loan shut down.
 These attempts comprise nearly all of Potter's scenes in the film.